dusk-network/dusk-blockchain/pkg/core/consensus/readme.md

     - `EventHandler`: This entity contains the logic specific to the components and that cannot be shared
     - `EventQueue`: A temporary storage unit to collect messages referring to a future stage.
 This is possible given the asynchrony of the network which could result in nodes falling a bit behind in the event processing.
-    - `Selector`: A selector accumulates messages until a condition is met (i.e. a timeout), and selects and returns one of the accumulated messages according to a certain priority
+    - `StepEventCollector`: A map that stores consensus messages.
+This can be used to track message accumulation for specific keys, such as a step, or a particular block hash.

-### Common struct and interfaces
+### Common structures and interfaces

-The consensus package exposes the function to create and initialize the most common channels reused across the whole package.
-These common channels are for receiving notifications about Rounds (Block height) and Phases (Block Hash).
+The consensus package exposes the function to create and initialize the most common channel reused across the whole package.
+This common channel is for receiving notifications about Rounds.

     - InitRoundUpdate(eventbus) (chan uint64) returns a channel whereto round updates get published

-    - InitPhaseUpdate(eventbus) (chan uint64) returns a channel whereto phase  updates get published
+Additionally, the consensus package exposes a marshaller and unmarshaller for consensus message headers, as well as the `EventHeader` struct itself.
+These data structures and methods are common part of nearly all other consensus sub-packages, and help to reduce code duplication.

+    - `EventHeader`: This struct contains all the common fields included in all consensus messages, except for the `Score` message.
+    - `EventHeaderMarshaller`: A struct which contains the logic to turn an `EventHeader` into a byte stream representation of itself.
+    - `EventHeaderUnmarshaller`: A struct which contains the logic to turn the byte stream representation of an `EventHeader` into it's struct form.